 Depending on what you need to cut through, your gas chainsaw bar should be slightly longer than the diameter of what you’re cutting.
 If you want to cut through a 14-inch trunk, use a saw with a 16-inch bar.
 You get the idea.
 This isn’t a hard and fast rule; you can use smaller saws to cut down larger things but it’ll take longer.

 Small saws between eight to twelve inches are convenient and fun to use all day.
 When you’re trimming small trees and tree limbs, they’re great.
-You may need a larger saw for cutting down trees and slicing up firewood but like I stated above, the larger the saw, the more weight you will take on.
+You may need a larger saw for cutting down trees and slicing up firewood but as I stated above, the larger the saw, the more weight you will take on.
 Plan on a chainsaw that is around 14 to 16 inches for general use.

 What Should I Know About Gas Chainsaw Safety and Maintenance?